SenergyGroup/Browser_God/docs/Codex Prompts Submitted/Template Prompt.md

 Style chat widget as STYLE_NAME (aesthetics only)

 Context
 Inside the `Chats` folder there is a base chat template that includes HTML, CSS, JavaScript, and custom fields.
-This template, together with Streamlabs, provides all actual chat functionality and correct message behavior.
+This template, together with Streamlabs, provides all actual chat functionality.

 In the `example_chats` folder there are fully functional examples in text form.
 Use them only as examples of how visual customization can be done without breaking behavior.